dotnet/arcade/Documentation/Darc.md

 ```
 *  `[-s,--sha] <sha> [[-r, --repo-uri] <repo-uri>]`: --repo-uri supports any git repository uri.
 If --repo-uri is not provided returns the
 DependencyItems from the local repo's `version.details.xml` which match `<sha>`.
 If a --repo-uri is given and is different
-from the local, get the DependencyItems that match the sha+repo combination from the reporting store.
+from the local, get the DependencyItems that match the SHA+repo combination from the reporting store.
     *  Example: `darc get -s 23498123740982349182340981234`
         * Output Sample:
 ```